 Its main features include:

-For the budget conscious, this marker is a very good choice coming in as the best long-range gun under $100 is the Spyder MR 100 pro.
 It is a semi-automatic paintball marker that is well known for its level of accuracy.

 It is quite suitable for both beginners and experienced shooters.
 The gun usually requires little maintenance and beginners have no difficulty holding it because of its solid structure.